Ethanol48/fund-me/README.md

 - A .env File to save the variables with these names:
   `PRIVATE_KEY` and `RPC_URL`

-  - (Optional) A tool for loading the variables like [direnv](https://direnv.net/) to organize your environment variables

 ## Installing

 To install this repo: